piotrpolak/jquery-validable/README.md

 # jQuery validable

-Basic validation compatible with older browser.
+Basic validation compatible with older browsers.

 The script prevents from sending an invalid form.
 Validation constraints are defined as class of the input elements.
 Supported HTML elements are:
 * input (text, password, checkbox, radio)